shorthouse/CoinWatch/README.md

 # 🧱 Architecture
 The design of CoinWatch follows a few key principles:
-1. Unidirectional Data Flow (UDF) - state flows in one direction, events that modify the data flow in the opposite direction
+1. Unidirectional Data Flow (UDF) - State flows in one direction, and events that modify the data flow in the opposite direction.
-2. Single Source of Truth (SSOT) - the SSOT is the owner of data, and only the SSOT can modify or mutate it
+2. Single Source of Truth (SSOT) - The SSOT is the owner of data, and only the SSOT can modify or mutate it.
-3. Drive UI from immutable data models - app data is contained within persistent data models and drives UI components
+3. Drive UI from immutable data models - App data is contained within persistent data models and drives UI components.

 A high-level overview of the app's architecture is displayed below.